 It’s rare to find anything worthwhile to read in it, as anything counter-cultural might not sit well with the target Saturday-brunch-demographic.
 In his Politics of the English Language Orwell wrote: ‘Orthodoxy, of whatever colour, seems to demand a lifeless, imitative style.’
 So if you find an article boring there is a reason for that, and check too for the hand that is fingering your wallet.

 Most erroneous, however, was her use of avocados, and to a lesser extent plant-based ‘milk’ as a measure of the number of vegans.
 It is surprising that a restaurant critic should be unaware of the wide popularity of avocados (not least Taoiseach Varadkar’s affection), and the number of people who prefer plant-based milks not for ideological reasons, but because they may be lactose intolerant, or simply because dairy is neither the best nor the only source of dietary calcium.
-The conflation of Veganism with diet is a convenient way of dismissing a philosophical approach that goes far beyond veggie burgers on a Monday.
+The conflation of Veganism with diet is a convenient way of dismissing a philosophical approach that goes far beyond veggie burgers.

 “I know you are not filing your story until tomorrow (early as possible would be great), but I have commissioned the Irish Times Food and farming correspondent [redacted] to do a short panel to run with your story – she will be writing about the current problems of crop failure and lack of grass etc and the follow on effects on Irish consumers.
 Could you send us a draft copy of your story so she knows how to pitch her panel and doesn’t cover any of the same ground as you?
 It needn’t be the finished piece just a draft.”